toddself/rearview/README.md

 * `postClientRender`: works similar to the event.
 Allows for something to be done synchronously in the render pipeline.
 * `postRender`: works similar to the event.
 Allows for something to be done synchronously in the render pipeline.
 * `dereferenceChild`: Run on a parent view when a child view closes itself.

+## License
+Rearview is made available under the MIT License and is Copyright (c) 2014 Todd Kennedy